steevanb/symfony-form-options-builder/README.md

 symfony-form-options-builder
 ============================

-SF2FormUtils helps you writing your SF2 FormType, with some traits and methods to add fields in buildForm() instead of array with some mysterious keys, and other stuff.
+It helps you writing your Symfony FormType, with some traits and methods to add fields in buildForm() instead of array with some mysterious keys, and other stuff.

 [Installation](Documentation/installation.md)